Pluralia/ghc-proposals/proposals/0000-options-local-pragma.rst

 Motivation
 ------------

-All examples have been created or updated pursuant remarks by @scott-fleischman.
+All examples have been created or updated pursuant `to the remarks by @scott-fleischman <https://github.com/ghc-proposals/ghc-proposals/pull/234#issuecomment-495977461>`_.

 Warnings and errors by compiler help to write nice code.
 Using ``WARN``, ``IGNORE`` and ``ERROR`` pragmas you can more flexible configure warnings which are indicate bugs.